-If you are not a U.S. citizen or permanent resident, or if you’re a U.S. citizen or permanent resident living abroad, you have a zero summer savings expectation.
+If you live outside of the US, you have a zero summer savings expectation.
 We expect that you’ll go back home and work during the summer (in which case your earnings cover your travel expenses) or that you’ll stay and work in the United States (in which case your earnings cover your summer living expenses).

 If you are receiving a scholarship, grant or benefit from any federal, state or private source which isn’t administered by MIT, we let you use it to offset your self-help.

 A lot of students get confused about what to do if they have difficulty finding a summer job or choose to spend their summer studying, traveling or volunteering.
-If you choose not to earn and save what we expect during the summer, you may ask us to increase your self-help to make up the difference.
-This gives you a chance to borrow and work for more.
+If you are unable to earn and/or save your summer savings expectation, you may be able to work or borrow more during the academic year to make up the difference.
 However, we recommend that you spend some of your summers working and saving to spare yourself excessive borrowing or work during the academic year.

 An overaward occurs when the aid you receive from all sources is greater than your eligibility.
 While we take care not to overaward a student initially, circumstances may change after we award aid that result in an overaward.
 For example, you may receive a scholarship or grant from an outside organization, or a research or teaching assistantship from an MIT department.
 When these circumstances arise, we may be required to adjust the need-based financial aid in your package.